h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

  3. Set :math:`tau = \text {exp (intercept value)}`.
  4. Assign estimation standard error and sigma from the GLM standard error calculation for coefficients.

-**Step 4**: Estimate :math:`\delta_u^2(\text {phi})`.
+Step 4: Estimate :math:`\delta_u^2(\text {phi})`
+''''''''''''''''''''''''''''''''''''''''''''''''

 Again, a gamma GLM model is used here.
 In addition, the error estimates are generated for each random column.
 Exactly the same steps are used here as in Step 3.
-The only difference is that we are looking at the :math:`dev,hv` corresponding to the expanded random columns/effects.
+The only difference is that we are looking at the :math:`\text{dev,hv}` corresponding to the expanded random columns/effects.

 .. _regularization:

 Regularization
 --------------

 Regularization is used to attempt to solve problems with overfitting that can occur in GLM.
 Penalties can be introduced to the model building process to avoid overfitting, to reduce variance of the prediction error, and to handle correlated predictors.
 The two most common penalized models are ridge regression and LASSO (least absolute shrinkage and selection operator).
-The elastic net combines both penalties using both the ``alpha`` and ``lambda`` options (i.e., values greater than 0 for both).
+The elastic net combines both penalties using both the ``alpha`` and ``lambda`` options (i.e. values greater than 0 for both).

 LASSO and ridge regression
 ~~~~~~~~~~~~~~~~~~~~~~~~~~